HISTORY AND BACKGROUND OF DUNES LEARNING CENTER

-Authorized in 1966, Indiana Dunes National Park became the first national park in an urban setting.
+Authorized as a National Lakeshore in 1966 and as a National Park in 2019, Indiana Dunes National Park became the first national park in an urban setting.
 The development of a residential camp at the National Park’s Camp Good Fellow site was incorporated into the park’s general management plan in 1980.
 In 1995, Congress committed to the longstanding plan by allocating funds for the first phase of the center’s design and construction.
 Phase one included the building of 10 residential cabins, accommodating 80 participants, and Cowles Lodge, a dining hall/multi-purpose building.
 In addition, funding allowed for construction of a campfire area, trails, road and utility improvements.

 Programs developed and offered by Dunes Learning Center continue a legacy of education established in the dunes more than a century ago.
-At Indiana Dunes, in the late 1800’s, Dr. Henry Chandler Cowles made significant contributions to the emerging science of ecology.
-In 1899, Cowles’ published his thesis on plant succession based on studies and fieldwork conducted in the Dunes.
+In the late 1800’s, Dr. Henry Chandler Cowles made significant contributions to the emerging science of ecology in the Indiana Dunes.
+Cowles published his thesis on plant succession based on studies and fieldwork conducted in the Dunes in 1899.
 The publication of Cowles’ work excited the scientific community and focused worldwide attention on the dunes.
 Throughout the early 1900’s, Cowles lead frequent field trips to the dunes.
 As a result of Cowles’ work, Indiana Dunes have often been heralded as the birthplace of ecology.